 Profile

 As an English major, Tony Turner used to build websites for beer money.
-He never intended a career in technology but rolled into it in the 1990s when only a few people could do the work he found easy and exciting.
+He never intended on a career in technology but rolled into it in the 1990s when only a few people could do the work he found easy and exciting.
 Tony suffered from multiple malware incidents that made his life as an IT admin difficult, so he learned more about how adversaries operate to better understand how to defeat them.

-“I have a bit of a sick mind and this way, I could think evilly but do so with a positive intent,” Tony says.
-A major catalyst in his career was the SWL Slammer infection in 2003, which prompted him to re-evaluate his career trajectory.
+“I’ve always been extremely focused on identifying the root cause of issues and tackling the hard problems,” Tony says.
+A major catalyst in his career was the SQL Slammer infection in 2003, which prompted him to re-evaluate his career trajectory.
 “Shortly after that, I attended my first SANS course, and the rest is history.”

 Challenging assumptions is Tony’s second nature.
 He believes in teaching through understanding.
 “By dissecting the problem and evaluating multiple approaches, we can start to gain actionable understanding about how to address the problem,” he says.
 This means students will always be able to rely on Tony to bring real-world and actionable perspectives to the classroom.